MikeDigitize/Getting_Started_With_TDD/README.md

 ## The ticket

-Build a piece of functionality to draw the Euromillions lottery.
+"Create a Euromillions lottery ball generator..."

 ## The User Story

 If this is what's given to you as a developer, STOP!
 This is not enough to start developing from and it's really important you recognise that.
+As a developer you need to know who is this functionality for?
+And how does it work?

 Let's create a user story from the ticket.

 Who, what and why...

-Joe Bloggs wants to be able to randomly draw the Euromillions with an app and use them when he buys a ticket
+Joe Bloggs needs a Euromillons lottery ball generator to use to pick the numbers when he buys a ticket.

 ## The Spec

 Now we need a spec or list of requirements.
-Your BA or PM will likely do this for you but if not it's up to you, so take your time to list them out...
+Your BA or PM will likely do this for you but if not it's up to you, so take your time to research and list them all out...

 1. Joe needs to be given 7 random balls
 2. Joe needs the first 5 to be between 1 and 50